 The intake consultant has a duty to remain neutral during the pre-complaint process – informing the two sides in an unbiased and impartial way sets the stage for a better conversation.

 As well, pre-complaint communication can, for example, serve to educate employers.
 Employers are often more aware of Labour Standards legislation than they are of human rights legislation.
 While an individual may have his or her own belief of what human rights are, or ought to be, it’s about what is legislated in law.
-Describing the process and gravity of human rights violations is important in helping people understand the severity of cases that move on to the Court of Queen’s Bench.
+Describing the process and gravity of human rights violations is important in helping people understand the severity of cases that move on to the Court of King’s Bench.

 Mediation and Settlement